 But how much of this rhetoric is based in fact?
 How much does Shai Gilgeous-Alexander rely on free throws?

-First of all, it is important to mention that while the Thunder point guard leads the league in free throws made, with 7.9 per game, he does not when it comes to free throws attempted.
+First of all, it is important to mention that while the Thunder point guard leads the league in free throws made in the 2025-26 NBA season, with 7.9 per game, he does not when it comes to free throws attempted.

-Gilgeous-Alexander comes third in that category, behind the Trailblazer’s Deni Avdija and the Lakers’ Luka Doncic.
+Gilgeous-Alexander comes fourth in that category, behind the Milwaukee Bucks’ Giannis Antetokounmpo, the Portland Trail Blazer’s Deni Avdija and the Los Angeles Lakers’ Luka Dončić.